prantlf/zigup/README.md

     curl -fSs https://raw.githubusercontent.com/prantlf/zigup/master/install.sh | bash

-Both the `zigup` and `go` should be executable in any directory via the `PATH` environment variable.
+Both the `zigup` and `zig` should be executable in any directory via the `PATH` environment variable.
 The installer script will modify the RC-file of the shell, from which you launched it.
 The following RC-files are supported:

     ~/.bashrc
     ~/.zshrc